tylertitsworth/5th-age-srd/Classes/Necromancer.md

 Daily

 **Effect:** Choose a nearby enemy.
-It takes 2d6 negative energy damage for each point on the escalation die.
-(For example, if the escalation die is 2 when you cast the spell, you'll deal 4d6 negative energy damage to the target.)
+It takes 2d6 necrotic damage for each point on the escalation die.
+(For example, if the escalation die is 2 when you cast the spell, you'll deal 4d6 necrotic damage to the target.)

 Until the end of the battle, as a free action at the start of each of your turns, repeat the effect above, choosing a target and dealing damage based on the escalation die value.